BottyGPT / DocsGPT deployment story

 3.3 Vector database

 DocsGPT stores document embeddings in a vector database so it can do semantic search (RAG).
-When you self-host, you host this DB as well.
+In self-hosted mode, we host this DB as well.

 What’s involved: